kaneryu/ytmusicapi/README.rst

 ############################################

 This is an async prototype of `ytmusicapi <https://github.com/sigma67/ytmusicapi>`_.
 Use with caution.
+Credit to @OmLanke for the original async version

 ytmusicapi is a Python 3 library to send requests to the YouTube Music API.
 It emulates YouTube Music web client requests using the user's cookie data for authentication.